 1,5 kWh x 0,217 euro per kWh = 0,32 euro per day

 If you only know the voltage and current of your kettle, you can calculate the power consumption, in Watts, using the calculator below.

 For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.

-The calculator below can be used to calculate the electricity cost of a kettle based on the daily usage.
+The calculator below can be used to estimate the electricity cost of a kettle based on the daily usage.

-As you can see, running a 3000 Watts for half an hour a day it is going to cost us a around than 32 cents per day.
+As you can see, running a 3000 Watts for half an hour a day and 320 days per year, it is going to cost us around 104 euro per year on electricity.

 With this we want to make you aware that saving electricity and money is good but if you are thinking on buying an efficient kettle, be aware of the prize.
 You don’t want to pay much more for a fancy kettle for just saving 3 euro a year in electricity.